 City Garden Competition

 The City Garden Competition celebrates the domestic, communal, allotment, business and school gardens of Aberdeen.
-Entries are open for 2014 with judging taking place during August.
+Entries open in April with judging taking place during July/August.

 - Steven Shaw

 Aberdeen, AB25 3RF